Header.avif

 Cons

-• Limited workflow flexibility may restrict management of complex design processes
+• Limited workflow flexibility may restrict the management of complex design processes

 • Workflow customization may be limited for highly complex project structures